dpwoert/magic-circle/readme.md

 ## Settings file

 To create your version of magic circle, a settings file is needed.
-To do see create a new file called `magic.config.js` in the root of your folder.
+To do see create a new file called `magic.config.js` in the root of your folder or run `npx magic init`.

 ```js
 export default {